jax-ml/jax/docs/301/refs.md

 touched.
 If you define custom derivatives with hijax, you can make your own primitives do the same: implement the general `vjp_bwd` method (rather than the convenience wrapper `vjp_bwd_retval`) and handle the `RefAccum` case with an in-place update.
-See {ref}`jax-301-vjp-bwd-accums` for the full story and a worked example.
+See {ref}`jax-301-vjp-bwd-accums` for details and a worked example.

 ## `DontWant`: skipping unneeded gradients